khalisramni/StarMGPracticalTestMyWebsite/README.md

     }
 }

-Make sure to update the root path to your local project directory.
+# Make sure to update the root path to your local project directory.

+---

+## NGINX Setup